 ||Not approved for sheep

-Researchers continuously search for natural methods to control internal parasites, including coccidiosis.
+Researchers continuously search for more "natural" methods to control internal parasites, including coccidiosis.
 One of the most promising is sericea lespedeza.
-Sericea lespedeza (Lespedeza cuneata; CL) is a perennial, warm season legume, often called “poor man’s alfalfa," because it can be grown under sub-optimal conditions.
+Sericea lespedeza (Lespedeza cuneata; CL) is a perennial, warm season legume, often called “poor man’s alfalfa," because it can be grown under sub-optimal soil conditions.
 It can be grazed or fed as hay, silage, or (leaf meal) pellets.
 Considerable research has demonstrated the effectiveness of SL in the control of Haemonchus contortus (barber pole worm).
 More recently, researchers have discovered that SL has a similar effect on coccidia.
-Lambs consuming SL diets have lower oocyst counts and less clinical signs than those consuming control diets.
-It is the condensed tannins in SL that have the inhibitory effect on internal parasites.
+Lambs consuming SL diets have lower oocyst counts and less clinical signs (of coccidiosis) than those consuming control diets.
+It is the condensed tannins in SL that give it its anti-parasitic properties.

-To aid in the control of coccidiosis, researchers recommended that lambs be fed a SL diet 1 to 2 weeks prior to weaning.
-SL feeding should continue for 3 to 4 weeks after weaning.
+To aid in the control of coccidiosis, researchers recommend that lambs be fed a SL diet 1 to 2 weeks prior to weaning and for 3 to 4 weeks after weaning.
 Continuous feeding of SL is not recommended, due to potential anti-nutrition factors.
 Unfortunately, SL pellets are not widely available, and when they are available, they can be pricy.
 The only company (simsbrothers.com) that produces SL pellets is located in Alabama.

 Oregano and other essential oils have shown some promise in the control of coccidiosis, especially in poultry.
 More research is needed before they can be recommended as control options for sheep.
-Because coccidiosis is such a widespread problem in the poultry industry, this is likely where “natural” prevention/treatment options will emerge.
+Because the poultry industry is so much larger and coccidiosis is a wider spread problem, this is likely where “natural” prevention/treatment options will emerge.
 There are commercial vaccines for coccidia control in poultry.
 The nematode-trapping fungus Duddingtonia flagrans sold as BioWorma® unfortunately has no effect on the life cycle of coccidia.